CineX-Labs/CineX/README.md

 ## Licensing and Contribution

 This repository is maintained by the CineX Foundation.
 Contributions are currently closed to the public.
 All contracts are published for transparency and will be submitted for formal auditing.
-For security-related disclosures, contact: `contact@cinex.tech`.
+For security-related disclosures, contact: `info@cinex.tech`.

 ---